-Kao’s LUNAJET ink, an eco-friendly, water-based pigment ink designed specifically for flexible packaging, was one such ink demonstrated at IGAS.
-Kao used LUNAJET ink to print on a variety of substrates in their trade show booth, including aluminum cans, labels and polyester (PET) film, PVC film for stickers, polypropyl (PP) synthetic paper, metalized PET film, white PET paper, polyurethane for t-shirts, and more.
+Kao’s LUNAJET ink, an eco-friendly, water-based pigment ink designed for flexible food packaging, was one such ink demonstrated at IGAS.
+Kao used LUNAJET ink to print on a variety of substrates in their trade show booth, including aluminum cans, labels and polyester (PET) film, PVC film for stickers, polypropylene (PP) synthetic paper, metalized PET film, white PET paper, polyurethane for t-shirts, and more.
 In tandem with the printing demonstrations, Kao also featured a series of videos in their booth that introduced several ink technologies from their U.S.-based counterpart, Kao Collins.

 As 2018 IGAS proved, digital printing is allowing manufacturers to print more quickly, efficiently, and customizable than ever before.
 Specific digital print inks, like LUNAJET, are printing high-quality on substrates that have historically been a challenge to print on.
-These recent developments not only show the excitement in the print world for digital printing, but also indicate the passing of the baton as offset printing becomes the less popular and ideal print option.
+These recent developments not only show the excitement in the print world for digital printing but also indicate the passing of the baton as offset printing becomes the less popular and ideal print option.

 Related Read: Digital Printing is Helping Personalize Packaging